 Greetings from across the pond!!
 The Players Classic Show kicked off last weekend at the world-famous Goodwood Motor Circuit in Chichester England.
 This will be a two-part journey that will take you through both days of the event.
 If you’ve never experienced this show, I must say it’s one to put on your bucket list.
 This two-day event begins with a proper car show and track day.
 The second day they line up a slew of cars on the main straight and pits so there’s plenty to see for every enthusiast.
 What makes this show interesting for someone from the United States is you get to see a lot of the European exclusive models and it’s great to see some American cars on foreign soil.
 This is our third year as a sponsor of the event and the CSF brand continues to grow as we see more cars outfitted with CSF cooling products.

 Let’s begin with Ash Stewart’s Volkswagen MK7 Golf R. Ash manages our CSF Europe distribution and there’s no better way to be familiar with our product than to test it.
-His VW MK7 Golf R is outfitted with our Ultimate Cooling Solution for the VAG MQB platform which consists of a high-performance all aluminum radiator (CSF # 7084) and high-performance DSG transmission oil cooler / Aux Radiator (CSF #8142).
+His VW MK7 Golf R is outfitted with our Ultimate Cooling Solution for the VAG MQB platform which consists of a high-performance all-aluminum radiator (CSF # 7084) and high-performance DSG transmission oil cooler / Aux Radiator (CSF #8142).
 For the first day of the event, Ash tracked his car all day and had no issues whatsoever.
-These MQB models are known for going into limp lode fairly quick.
+These MQB models are known for going into limp mode fairly quickly.
 The transmission oil gets hot very quickly and the OEM cooler just doesn’t do the job so after one or two hot laps the car goes into limp mode forcing short shifts to prevent catastrophic failure of the gearbox.

 Our good friend Paddy (@pmcgphotos) from SpeedHunters brought his Volkswagen Golf GTI to the weekend-long event.
 He made the journey all the way from Ireland which is just over 10 hours away.
 Paddy’s GTI has a different track set up compared to Ash’s Golf R. His GTI is running Airlift suspension and sporting Volk TE 37’s.
 Nonetheless, there is still a need for cooling for his ride.
 His GTI features our High-Performance Universal Dual Pass Oil Cooler (CSF #8119) and a High-Performance DSG transmission oil cooler.
-You can see the installation feature on SpeedHunters here After adding the upgraded oil cooler, Paddy saw a 15-20°F reduction in peak temps.
+You can see the installation feature on SpeedHunters.
+After adding the upgraded oil cooler, Paddy saw a 15-20°F reduction in peak temps.

 Going back to our relationship with the fellas’ from The Players Show, we’ve grown beyond doing shows together to becoming R&D partners for new products.
 Not to mention we’ve all become good friends which is the icing on the cake.
 Jay (@players_jay), co-founder of The Players Show, has agreed to help us fit our new Ultimate high-performance heat exchanger for the Mercedes C63 AMG.
 To top it off, he has an estate (wagon) model which is not available in the US market.
 His murdered out C63 Estate on Airlift Suspension broke the necks at the show and was quite the view to look at as it was displayed in the CSF booth.
 He’s got the bragging rights to be the first ever C63 in the world to have this cooler.

 You may know Ryan Stewart (@7.nth) for his BMW E92 M3, but he’s got a new toy, a BMW E30 320i SE.
-He’s converted it from an automatic to manual and added some rare parts like the Mtech1 sport deck lid spoiler and houndstooth Recaro interior with rear bench headrest.
+He’s converted it from an automatic to manual and added some rare parts like the Mtech1 sport decklid spoiler and houndstooth Recaro interior with rear bench headrest.
 I’ve had the pleasure to drive this to and from the show and I’ve got to say, this is a fun well-rounded car to drive, granted it was my first time driving in the UK so after I shook off the jitters and got used to driving on the other side of the road, I was able to open it up on the highway and countryside roads.
-Cooling is a common issue with E30’s because of its age and insufficient cooling of the original and other aftermarket Radiators.
+Cooling is a common issue with E30’s because of their age and insufficient cooling of the original and other aftermarket Radiators.
 Alongside the radiator, the oil cooler is another component that is critical to swap out and upgrade.
-Ryan was able to develop a proper solution to fit our high-performance BMW E36 Radiator (CSF #3054) into the straight six M20 engines which we will be providing instructions in the near future (check back periodically as we will update this portion once we release it).
+Ryan was able to develop a proper solution to fit our high-performance BMW E36 Radiator (CSF #3054) into the straight-six M20 engines which we will be providing instructions on in the near future (check back periodically as we will update this portion once we release it).
 For the 325i models, the E36 radiator should fit with no modifications.
 Ryan also installed the CSF M20 High-Performance bar and plate style Oil Cooler (CSF #8092).
-His period correct E30 was also in our booth area for the show and drew lots of attention.
+His period-correct E30 was also in our booth area for the show and drew lots of attention.

 So the purpose of me driving Ryan’s E30 to the event was for him to bring his BMW E92 M3 to track and show for the weekend.
 Like Ash, Ryan also tracked his car all day Saturday.
 It was a pretty warm day so Ryan, being the speed demon he is, needs to keep his M3 cool while pushing his car to the limit.
 He’s a very skilled driver and really maximizes his car to its full potential.
 E92’s also have notorious cooling issues on the track.
 With the laundry list of performance parts equipped on his E92, one of the first things he added was our Ultimate Cooling Solution for the BMW E9x M3.
 This includes a High-Performance Radiator (CSF #7059), Race-Spec Oil Cooler (CSF # 8025) and Race-Spec DCT/6-Speed Transmission Oil Cooler.
 With these cars going into limp mode due to high coolant and oil temps, it’s important to keep them in the optimal temperature range to avoid limp mode and will help improve and prolong the performance of the car as well.